nodejs/community-committee/governance/README.md

 The CommComm periodically reviews the Collaborator list to identify inactive Collaborators.
 Past Collaborators are typically given Emeritus status.
 Emeriti may request that the CommComm restore them to active status.

+Please refer to the Committee's [Collaborators Guide](./COLLABORATOR_GUIDE.md) for further information.

 ## Members